AnoushahWasif/Operating_System/Midterm/ReadMe.md

 8: Not equal: Compare two value

-Run the code of 8.sh
+Run the code of 7.sh

 ![image](https://user-images.githubusercontent.com/75376557/209838687-b809ba80-a42f-4d13-9073-6b2eb9427c7c.png)

 9: And: make two simple and gate

-Run the code of 9.sh
+Run the code of 8.sh

 ![image](https://user-images.githubusercontent.com/75376557/209838765-55221975-b238-4c56-9d70-0edd5eb2655a.png)

 10: Or: make two input or gate

-Run the code of 10.sh
+Run the code of 9.sh

 ![image](https://user-images.githubusercontent.com/75376557/209838838-346a7bcc-6475-41e6-a878-d6fcfd891928.png)

 11: Not: make 1 input not

-Run the code of 11.sh
+Run the code of 10.sh

 ![image](https://user-images.githubusercontent.com/75376557/209838918-eacf4c66-4432-4899-9bea-1d8b85ae9c07.png)